-My Upcoming Presentation at API Strategy & Practice, 2017
+API Testing Presentation at API Strategy & Practice Conference

 If you’re building software that is intended to be accessed over a REST API, you’re most likely using HTTP as your border between applications or services.
 This means that in your automated testing, you need to test each API internally (through unit and integration tests) as well as how it interacts with its siblings and dependent services.

-I’ve actually written a brief post on this topic here on my blog before, but this presentation will be a bit more generalized since my audience will likely be using a variety of languages and frameworks.
-Plus, I've got to get a lot of information into my 20 minute time slot, but I feel confident we can cover some meaty stuff quickly.
+I’ve actually written on this topic here on my blog before, but this presentation was a bit more generalized since my audience is using a variety of languages and frameworks.
+Plus, I had to get a lot of information into my 20 minute time slot.

 I’m glad you asked because in addition to addressing this question in the talk, I was invited to write a blog post about it for Linux.org, but I’ve also written about the importance of software testing here on this blog as well.